 During her husband’s absence on business, Grace begins to share what little food and what healing arts she has with the people around her, and those out on the roads who find their way to her door.
 Many are the twists and turns both emotional and through events of history as the story unfolds.
 By keeping her characters true to their time and place in history, and by allowing for flaws and acts of good character regardless of social status or country of birth, Moore keeps the story engaging.
 Through making Grace a woman who reaches for hope even in the darkest circumstances, Moore makes a fascinating story the more compelling.
 As the book ends, Grace and her young daughter Mary Kate are on a ship headed out of Ireland, a journey in which that resilience and hope will be needed.

 Photograph is of the Mourne Mountains in Northern Ireland.
-It is by Kerry Dexter, and is copyrighted.
-Thank you for respecting this.
+It is by Kerry Dexter.
+Thank you for respecting copyright.

 Kerry Dexter is one of five writers who contribute to Perceptive Travel’s blog.
 You’ll most often find her writing about travels in Europe and North America in stories that connect to music, history, and the arts, including An Evening in Belfast and teaching Irish music tradition.